AdobeDocs/experience-platform.ko-KR/help/collection/visitor-identification.md

 >[!NOTE]
 >
 >The `meta.state.domain` is an optional value which a caller could supply, specifying the exact domain on which the cookies should be stored.
-When this is missing, Experience Edge can automatically infer the top-level domain from the request.
+When this is missing, the Edge Network can automatically infer the top-level domain from the request.
 Automatic client state management via browser cookies **should never be used** in a `server` interaction.

 -->